ethberlin-hackathon/ETHBerlin-Teambuilding/.github/ISSUE_TEMPLATE/team-wants-hacker.md

 ## Team

-*Talk a little about yourself: e.g. who is already on board, what you've been up to or what brings you to ETHBerlin*
+*Talk a about yourself, the project and the team: e.g. who is already on board, what you've been up to or what brings you to ETHBerlin*

 ## Skills wanted